Leaflet VEYVONDI 650UI powder+solvent for injection

 Adequate medical treatment and provisions should be available for immediate use for a potentialanaphylactic reaction, especially for patients with a history of allergic reactions.

-VEYVONDI contains trace amounts of mouse immunoglobulin G and Hamster proteins (less than orequal to 2 ng/IU VEYVONDI).
+VEYVONDI contains trace amounts of mouse immunoglobulin G and hamster proteins (less than orequal to 2 ng/IU VEYVONDI).
 Patients treated with this product may develop hypersensitivityreactions to these non-human mammalian proteins.
 VEYVONDI contains trace amounts ofrecombinant coagulation factor VIII.

 Thrombosis and embolism